 This is the Comparison Chart of Systemic Autoinflammatory Diseases.
 It covers most of the known periodic fever syndromes that include fever as a primary symptom.
 Print out pages of syndromes that stand out to you and highlight symptoms you are seeing in your child or experiencing yourself to discuss with the doctor.
 This can help lead you in the right direction for further testing and referrals to specialists.
 Click here for more information on using the periodic fever comparison chart.

-5. Discuss Blood Tests You Need with Your Doctor
+5. Discuss Blood and Other Tests You Need with Your Doctor

 There are some basic tests that you should discuss with your doctor.
 These will help rule in or out the fever syndromes as a possible diagnosis.
 They will also tell you more about what is going on internally with the fevers.
 Additional tests may be needed for specific conditions, but listed below is a general summary of the most commonly ordered tests for periodic fever syndromes.